6 best practices for caring for children with trauma | CarePortalGO Project

 3.)
 Share control.
 Offer lots of appropriate choices to help the child feel a sense of control over their lives.

 4.)
 Educate yourself.
-Take initiative to learn as much as you can about how to best care for your child.
+Take the initiative to learn as much as you can about how to best care for your child.
 Visit a therapist together.
 Remember, “It is not you against this child.
 It is you and this child against this child’s history.” – Dr. Purvis.

 5.)
 Acknowledge what your child is feeling.
 Respect their story and honor their brain’s ability to survive through extremely difficult circumstances.
 It has rewired for survival and deserves to be honored.
 When the child can feel fully safe and fully loved, that’s when the brain will be able to relax enough to heal.